mrksbrg/RacketGhost/README.md

 Furthermore, there are two checkboxes [DEFAULT=CHECKED]:

 - 6 corners: If checked, RacketGhost points you to six court positions, otherwise only the four corners are used.
-- Audio: Play complementing audio
+- Audio: Play complementing audio cues

 ## Further Information